workco/xenolith/README.md

 - xenolith
 Contains a list of all the commands

-- xenolith init
+- xenolith init [--encryption, -e]
-Initializes the project in the given directory by creating a .secret folder
+Initializes the project in the given directory by creating a .secret folder.
+This folder contains a `recipients.txt` and `config.json` file.

+Options:
+-e, --encryption    Specifies an encryption library (age, rage).
+Defaults to age

+- xenolith encryption [age/rage]
+Changes the encryption library to age or rage

 - xenolith add [key]
-Adds a public key (Recipient) to the list of users that can access an encrypted file.
+Adds a public key (Recipient) to the list of recipients that can access an encrypted file.

 - xenolith remove [key]
-Removes a public key from the list of users.
-The key must match one of the keys found in .secret/recipients.txt
+Removes a public key from the list of recipients.
+The key must match one of the keys found in `.secret/recipients.txt`

 - xenolith encrypt [file_name]
-With a given set of recipients, this encrypts a given file and appends an .age suffix at the end.
+With a given set of recipients, encrypts the given file and appends an .age suffix at the end.

 - xenolith decrypt [key_file] [file_path]
-With a given key file path, this decrypts a file that have been previously encrypted.
+With a given key and file, decrypts a file that have been previously encrypted.
 ```

 # Contributing